 Stage 2 -Texturing milk

 This is where you get the milk to its perfect temperature of 65-70 degrees.
-It is classed as the milk sweetspot as the natural sugars are heightened around this temperature.
-Too little heat results in milk remaining too thin and cold, but more detrimentally too much heat results in milk passing its breaking point.
+It is classed as the milk sweet spot as the natural sugars are heightened around this temperature.
+Too little heat results in milk remaining too thin and cold, but more irreversibly too much heat results in milk passing its breaking point.
 This leads to a bitter rubbery milk aftertaste.
-Once the milk is heated in excess of 75 degrees it is passed the point of no return.
+Once the milk is heated in excess of 75 degrees it is pass the point of no return.

 Note: Extra hot coffee drinkers please be aware!